-In our opinion, Trinity Biotech maintained, in all material respects, effective internal control over financial reporting as of December 31, 2011, based on criteria established in Internal Control - Integrated Framework issued by COSO.
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2012, based on criteria established in Internal Control - Integrated Framework issued by COSO.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Trinity Biotech plc and subsidiaries, as of December 31, 2011 and 2010, and the related consolidated statements of operations and cash flows for each of the years in the three year period ended December 31, 2011 and our report dated April 6, 2012 expressed an unqualified opinion on those consolidated financial statements.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated financial statements of the Company as of December 31, 2012 and 2011 and for each of the years in the three year period ended December 31, 2012 and our report dated April 5, 2013 expressed an unqualified opinion on those consolidated financial statements.